 AAA Editor Notes

-Housed in a three-story gallery building designed by architect Renzo Piano, the Broad Contemporary Art Museum, which opened in 2008, features a collection that encompasses works from 1945 to the present by such artists as Jean-Michel Basquiat, Jasper Johns, Barbara Kruger, Roy Lichtenstein, Richard Serra and Cindy Sherman among others.
+Housed in a three-story gallery building designed by architect Renzo Piano, the Broad Contemporary Art Museum (BCAM) features a collection that encompasses works from 1945 to the present by such artists as Jean-Michel Basquiat, Jasper Johns, Barbara Kruger, Roy Lichtenstein, Richard Serra and Cindy Sherman among others.
 The museum’s innovative structure features a 340-ton boulder by artist Michael Heizer suspended overhead, a third-floor entrance reached by external escalator and large interior spaces uninterrupted by columns.

 Various free guided tours of the complex ranging from 15 minutes to one hour are available.